 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5200 does not offer wifi capability.
+In contrast, the D5200 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the D5200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D5200 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the features and operation of the D5200 and E-M5 II can be found, respectively, in the Nikon D5200 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Is the Nikon D5200 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.